 You know the saying “Why pay when you can get it for free?” but for computing education, there are of course still many benefits of pursuing an academic computing education at a proper college or university.
-However, once you begin studying some free popular coding courses, you will realise why self-learning has been a viable option for many website developers out there who had improved their tech skills simply by poring through vast amount of online courses and being active in peer-to-peer learning and networking.
+However, once you begin studying some free popular coding courses, you will realise why self-learning has been a popular option for many coders out there.

 Even if you do not possess any formal diploma or degree in computing studies, simply proving to employers that you can do work-level coding could open up new jobs and career opportunities to you, in which case your professional portfolio will carry more weight in showcasing your skills.
 After all, in the eyes of many modern employers, their interest lie in hiring employees that are capable of doing the job without needing to undergo much training.
 So, if you can prove to employers that you can start doing a job for them on day one itself, you are already ahead of the pack.